suthersan/multi_label_text_class/README.md

     │
     ├── notebooks          <- Jupyter notebooks.
 "Multi classification-data.ipynb" is our main script file.
     │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
-The script also includes "-e ." at the end to automatically implement "pip install -e .", Script is generated with `pip freeze > requirements.txt`.
-If      │			       this does not work, please execute "pip install -e ." manually from the project root directory.
+    ├── environment.yml   <- The configuration file for reproducing the analysis environment.
+Do check the "Posterior configuration" below, once the environment is created.
     │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.